Let’s play a little thought experiment.

 What is the Customer Acquisition Cost?

 CAC stands for customer acquisition cost.
 It is a measure of the total cost your business incurs to turn someone who’s never heard of your company into a paying customer.

 To calculate CAC take all the marketing spend in a given period and divide it by the number of customers attracted in that same period:

-CAC = Total marketing spend (salaries, tools, ad budgets/etc.) / Number of customers won
+CAC = Total sales & marketing spend (salaries, tools, ad budgets/etc.) / Number of customers won